-Once you have finished the design of your document, you can export it to other formats, such as a Microsoft® PowerPoint presentation, a Microsoft® Word or .RTF document, a Microsoft® Excel spreadsheet, a Microsoft® Project document, a Microsoft® Outlook task list, a MatchWare Mediator document or a picture.
+Once you have finished the design of your document, you can export it to other formats, such as a Microsoft® PowerPoint presentation, a Microsoft® Word or .RTF document, a Microsoft® Excel spreadsheet, a Microsoft® Project document, a Microsoft® Outlook task list or a picture.
 You can also export to HTML and XML.